-Section 5: Stripping and Setting
+Section 7: Stripping and Setting

 Note: Means and methods are the responsibility of the Purchaser.
 We are offering recommendations that will assist in achieving the desired result.
+Methods may vary for different applications.

 - 1. A porta-power self-contained jack can be used to start stripping the form away from the concrete. - 2.
 Begin slowly by building up some tension against the form.
 Wait about 30 seconds, and then gently pull the form and formliner away from the concrete.
 Remember you are working AGAINST SURFACE TEXTURE and SUCTION. - 3.
 Add a little more pressure and wait again. - 4.
 If a pry bar is needed, be sure not to pry directly against the liner surface.
 Place something (i.e. a piece of Styrofoam or plywood) between the bar tip and the liner. - 5.
 On some deep textures it may help to pour water down into the crack between the liner and the concrete.
 It acts as wetting agent to help break the suction.
-In extreme cases you may add a liquid detergent to the water. - If you need leverage down in the form, don't use bricks or other sharp items.
+In extreme cases you may add a liquid detergent to the water. - 6.
+If you need leverage down in the form, don't use bricks or other sharp items.
 A piece of Styrofoam block jammed into the opening works well.
-Rock the form back and forth. - Architectural forms should be stripped in 24 hours.
+Rock the form back and forth. - 7.
+Architectural forms should be stripped in 24 hours.
 The form can be replaced back onto the wall for the concrete curing specifications, but the initial strip needs to be within 24 hours.
-The longer hydration continues, the tighter the suction between curing concrete and rubber liner will be, making for a more difficult strip.

-- 8. Once the formliner has been stripped, prepare it for your next pour: - a.
+The longer hydration continues, the tighter the suction between curing concrete and rubber liner will be, making for a more difficult strip. - 8.
+Once the formliner has been stripped, prepare it for your next pour: - a.
 Use the bent screwdrivers to clean the joints and form edges of buildup.
-Check for buildup of pockets in liner face. - b.
-Swab out the tie holes with the bottle brush and release agent. - c.
+Check for buildup in pockets of liner face. - b.
+If material has built up on the face of the formliner, clean with high pressure hot water and soap.
+NEVER use a wire brush on the liner.
+Always use a natural bristle type. - c.
+Swab out the tie holes with the bottle brush and release agent. - d.
 Release agent should be re-applied as needed.
 Reapplication recommendations: - I. Spray from bottom to the top of the formliner in the direction of the pattern.
 This allows the release to run down the texture face. - II.
 Spray at a 45° angle up and underneath the texture. - III.
 Spray both sides of the flute (weave) and edges. - 9.
 When setting the form into place for the next lift, avoid contact with rebar ends and stubs.
 Occasionally a kick plate between the form edge and the landing can give some protection against tearing the liner and plywood edges. - 10.
 Be aware that the following factors can make stripping very difficult: - a.
-Out of range hydration temperatures.
-This will occur with mass concrete or some of the new self-consolidating concrete. - b.
-Leaving the liner in the concrete for more than 24 hours. - c.
-Not using bent screwdrivers and scrub brushes and letting the buildup get out of hand. - d.
-Steam curing and exceeding temperatures over 140°. - e.
+Leaving the liner in the concrete for more than 24 hours. - Not cleaning build up of material between pours. - Steam curing and exceeding temperatures over 140°F. - d.
 Incorrectly stripping liner against the grain of the texture.